 Public: Nonprofit institutions run by a state, county, city, district, or other government authority

 Sole community provider (SCP): Hospitals that receive SCP designation by Medicare because they are located more than thirty-five miles from other hospitals, or they are the sole providers of health care services for a region due to limitations in local topography or prolonged severe weather conditions.

-Inquiries about the State-by-State Report Card on Access to Palliative Care in Our Nation’s Hospitals, and/or the National Palliative Care Registry™, should be directed to:
+Inquiries about A State-by-State Report Card on Access to Palliative Care in Our Nation’s Hospitals should be directed to:

 Center to Advance Palliative Care